okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/multi-tenancy/index.md

 #### Diagram

-A diagram illustrating the hub and spoke configuration is shown below:
+A diagram illustrating the hub-and-spoke configuration is shown below:

 <div class="image-at-90">

 ![Multi-org layout](/img/multi-tenancy/multi-org-configuration-layout.png
- "Diagram showing how the layout of the hub and spoke model")
+ "Diagram showing how the layout of the hub-and-spoke model")

 </div>

 #### More information

-To discover more about the hub and spoke architecture visit the following links:
+To discover more about the hub-and-spoke architecture visit the following links:

 * [Different Ways To Architect Multitenancy in Okta](https://www.okta-from-the-field.com/post/different-ways-to-architect-multitenancy-in-okta)
 * [Okta for Global, Distributed Organizations](https://www.okta.com/resources/whitepaper/okta-for-global-distributed-organizations/)